diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 * Testing views of the same name (but different layers): Run the test by right clicking on the word "should" in the test class source code and choosing Run As > Scala Test - Test

 ## Acknowledgement
-Our example data was taken from the Open Street Map project: [http://www.openstreetmap.de](http://www.openstreetmap.de)
+Our example data was taken from the [Open Street Map project](http://www.openstreetmap.org/copyright)